-Janis Joplin‘s rise and fall has been widely documented, from books to stage plays to an upcoming biopic.
+Janis Joplin‘s rise and fall has been widely documented, from books to stage plays to a Hollywood biopic.
 But all you need to know about her tragic life — she died at the age of 27 of a heroin overdose — is right there in her voice, chronicled on just four albums during her lifetime: two with lumbering San Francisco blues-rockers Big Brother and the Holding Company and two as a solo artist.There’s pain, joy and a sense that everything could come crashing down at any minute within her familiar rasp.
 It pretty much sums up her life.
 Think of our list of the Top 10 Janis Joplin Songs as a primer.

 Practically everyone from Miles Davis to Norah Jones has covered 'Summertime,' George Gershwin's 1935 standard from 'Porgy and Bess.'
 It was a hippie-era favorite, with the Doors, Nick Drake and the Zombies all giving the song a spin.
 Joplin, singing the song on her second album with Big Brother and the Holding Company, undoubtedly was inspired by Billie Holiday's classic version.

 Big Brother and the Holding Company, the San Francisco psychedelic blues-rockers who gave Joplin her big break, pretty much barreled through their songs with little subtlety or nuance.
 But Joplin sizzles on this song originally made famous by R&B singer Big Mama Thornton (Elvis got 'Hound Dog' from her).
 The nine-minute live version of 'Ball and Chain' from their second album, 'Cheap Thrills,' is a slow-cook highlight.